geksiong/gs-garden/projects/esp8266-webradio.md

 ### I2S DAC

 I have a MAX98357A board so I tried that next.
+It's actually a DAC plus amplifier.

 Specific pins are required to make this work.